hlascelles/karina_personal_website/_posts/kitchen/2016-01-02-mushrooms-bean-mash.md

 * Preheat a large pan with olive oil.
 Chop the mushrooms and fry them until golden.
 * Chop the onion into large chunks, peel the garlic cloves and chop big ones in half, chop both dry and fresh chillies into chunks.
 Place all of these into a small pan and add a lot of olive oil to cover them almost completely.
 Fry until garlic becomes golden on the outside and caramelised on the inside.
 * Meanwhile, warm up the beans in the microwave.
 Add salt and 20g of lemon juice.
 Handblender into a mash.
-Taste and adjust salt and acidity.
+Taste and adjust salt and acidity (lemon juice).
 * Once the garlic is looking ready, take the small pan off the heat.
 Add cumin and coriander powder and tomato paste.
 Once the mixture has cooled down a bit, handblender it into a paste.
-Taste and adjust the spiciness with chilli powder.
+Taste and adjust salt and spiciness (chilli powder).
 Mix in the fried mushrooms.
 * Serve bean mash topped with spicy mushrooms.

 **Inspired by:** [Flavour](https://www.penguin.co.uk/books/111/1116203/ottolenghi-flavour/9781785038938.html) cookbook by Yotam Ottolenghi